 5 to 7 Days in Paradise – The best Amalfi Coast Itinerary

 Amalfi Coast itinerary: Day 1 – Sorrento

 Most likely, you will be coming from Napoli or Rome, so Sorrento is a good place to start.
-It is bigger than the rest of the towns on the Amalfi coast, so you have more options as far as hotels, restaurants and other services, but it still retains its small-coastal town charm.
-It is also easy to reach by train, bus, car or ferry, and it could be a perfect home base to see the rest of the Amalfi coast, Pompei and Capri.
+It is bigger than the rest of the towns on the Amalfi coast, so you have more options as far as hotels, restaurants, and other services, but it still retains its small-coastal town charm.
+It is also easy to reach by train, bus, car or ferry, and it could be a perfect home base to see the rest of the Amalfi Coast, Pompei, and Capri.

-Walk through the adorable little and lively streets where you can taste limoncello in its birthplace and take some unique photography at the Vallone dei Mulini, a 200-year old abandoned mill set in a mysterious looking valley close to the main square.
+Walk through the adorable little and lively streets where you can taste limoncello in its birthplace and take some unique photography at the Vallone dei Mulini, a 200-year-old abandoned mill set in a mysterious-looking valley close to the main square.
 End the day with some delicious pizza or seafood pasta.
-Unlike some other towns in the Amalfi coast, Sorrento always has night life.
-Stay downtown if you like some action, or just outside the center for more quiet.
+Unlike some other towns on the Amalfi coast, Sorrento always has nightlife.
+Stay downtown if you like some action, or just outside the center for quieter.

-If you decide to base yourself in Sorrento here are some great hotel options:
+If you decide to base yourself in Sorrento, here are some great hotel options: